By: Dan Cohen – 11/13/14

 The other event that has likely played into this reality is the extension of the deadline for plans to become compliant with the ACA’s minimum plan requirements.
 You will recall the backlash caused by all the plan cancellations last year, which stemmed from the big lie that “if you like your plan you can keep it.”
 The result was that plans could remain out of compliance throughout 2014.
 The insurance industry, therefore, could not cash in on premium hikes since they could not force their participants into more comprehensive and costly plans.

 As we approach 2015, we are seeing the impact of both.
-Plans have become more costly and the price tag for seniors has become disproportionately greater.
+The Skylark Adult Day Care staff committee has been active in their neighborhood, educating the public that plans have become more costly and the price tag for seniors has become disproportionately greater.
 The irony is that the Millennials, who voted for Obamacare in droves, are the ones who aren’t running to healthcare.gov because they cannot justify paying for health care when they don’t have a job but do have monstrous student loan payments.
 So, while their health care is relatively affordable under ACA, they don’t want it.
 For the rest of us, including the job providers, we must now foot the biggest part of this bill.

 It is for this reason that small businesses are weighing their health care options carefully and entertaining some of the following: